-InvalidVolumeID.Malformed The volume ID that was passed as an argument was malformed.InvalidVolumeID.NotFound The volume specified does not exist.InvalidVolumeID.Duplicate The volume already exists in the system.
-InvalidVolumeID.ZoneMismatch The specified volume ID and instance ID are in different Availability Zones.InvalidZone.NotFound The specified zone does not exist.NonEBSInstance The instance specified does not support EBS.
+InvalidReservedInstancesId Reserved Instances ID not found.
+InvalidReservedInstancesOfferingId Reserved Instances Offering ID not found.
+InvalidVolumeID.Malformed The volume ID that was passed as an argument was malformed.
+InvalidVolumeID.NotFound The volume specified does not exist.
+InvalidVolumeID.Duplicate The volume already exists in the system.
+InvalidVolumeID.ZoneMismatch The specified volume ID and instance ID are in different Availability Zones.
+InvalidZone.NotFound The specified zone does not exist.
+InsufficientReservedInstancesCapacity Insufficient Reserved Instances capacity.
+NonEBSInstance The instance specified does not support EBS.
 Please restart the instance and try again.
-This will ensure that the code is run on an instance with updated code.PendingSnapshotLimitExceeded The limit on the number of Amazon EBS snapshots in the pending state has been exceeded.
-SnapshotLimitExceeded The limit on the number of Amazon EBS snapshots has been exceeded.UnknownParameter An unknown or unrecognized parameter was supplied.
+This will ensure that the code is run on an instance with updated code.
+PendingSnapshotLimitExceeded The limit on the number of Amazon EBS snapshots in the pending state has been exceeded.
+ReservedInstancesLimitExceeded Your current quota does not allow you to purchase the required number of reserved instances.

+SnapshotLimitExceeded The limit on the number of Amazon EBS snapshots has been exceeded.
+UnknownParameter An unknown or unrecognized parameter was supplied.
 Requests that could cause this error include supplying a misspelled parameter or a parameter that is not supported for the specified API version.
 VolumeLimitExceeded The limit on the number of Amazon EBS volumes has been exceeded.